QB-Soft/useful/README.md

 ```

-Clone the repository and run `npm run test`.
+Clone the repository and run `npm run test:local`.
 A coverage report is automatically generated.